devgianlu/go-librespot/README.md

 To crosscompile for different architectures the `GOOS` and `GOARCH` environment variables can be used.

+### Dependencies

+You need to have the following installed:

+  * Go 1.22 or higher
+  * libogg
+  * libvorbis
+  * libasound2

+You can install the 3 libraries in Debian (and Ubuntu/Raspbian) using the following command:

+    sudo apt-get install libogg-dev libvorbis-dev libasound2-dev

+You can install a newer Go version from the [Go website](https://go.dev/dl/).

 ## Development

 To recompile protobuf definitions use: